k0rventen/smartcity/DEVELOP.md

 A preconfigured environment for visualizing & storing the data is available in the `cloud-platform` folder.

-It contains a docker-compose based stack that uses InfluxDB (for storing data), Grafana (for visualizing) and a python connector for retrieving the data from Acklio.
+It contains a docker-compose based stack that uses InfluxDB (for storing data), Grafana (for visualizing) and a python connector for retrieving the data from a MQTT broker.

 ## Deploy using docker-compose

 Set up the docker-compose file with the required variables.
-They should be configured according to the mqtts connector from acklio:
+They should be configured according to the mqtts connector from the LNS server:
 ```
   worker:
   ...